 The Rule of 72

 • The point where the trajectory intersects the dashed line indicates when the investment doubles in value.

-This illustration simplifies how long it would take for each percentage rate to double the original investment.
+The following illustration simplifies how long it will take for each percentage rate to double the original investment.

+The Rule of 72